odata2ts/odata2ts/int-test/config-variants/README.md

 none of that is visible here.
 That is what `int-test/asp-net`, `int-test/cap` and `int-test/olingo-v2` are for.

-Two things are essential for the gate to be worth anything at all:

-- **`debug: true` in every variant.** Without it the generator writes `// @ts-nocheck` into every emitted file, and a type check over such output happily confirms code which does not compile.
-That is not a weaker gate, it is a worthless one.
+One thing is essential for the gate to be worth anything at all: **`src-generated` in the tsconfig's `include`**, so that generated files nobody imports get checked too.
+Generated files are type-checked by default (`enableTsNoCheck` defaults to `false`) - a `// @ts-nocheck`'d file would let a type check happily confirm code which does not compile, which is not a weaker gate, it is a worthless one.
-- **`src-generated` in the tsconfig's `include`**, so that generated files nobody imports get checked too.

 ## The variants